 Disadvantages of the PoW consensus algorithm:

-– Senseless energy costs – a large number of nodes produce calculations, but in reality only one (the first) conducts successful work and receives a reward.
+- A large number of nodes produce calculations, but in reality, only one (the first) conducts successful work and receives a reward.
 This is the main reason for creating new consensus algorithms.

 PoS is one of the most popular consensus algorithms in blockchain networks.
 In this algorithm, the creator of the next block in the blockchain selects a node that has a larger balance — the number of resources, such as coins in the cryptocurrency.
 For the creation of the block itself, the node does not receive a reward.
 The reward is paid for the transaction.